MaxLeap/Docs/en/iOS/Guide/CloudData.md

 ### Counting Objects

- Caveat: Count queries are rate limited to a maximum of 160 requests per minute.
-They can also return inaccurate results for classes with more than 1,000 objects.
-Thus, it is preferable to architect your application to avoid this sort of count operation (by using counters, for example.)
+Count queries can return inaccurate results for classes with more than 1,000 objects.
 If you just need to count how many objects match a query, but you do not need to retrieve the objects that match, you can use `[LASQueryManager countObjectsInBackgroundWithQuery:block:]` instead of `[LASQueryManager findObjectsInBackgroundWithQuery:block:]`.
 For example, to count how many games have been played by a particular player:

 ```objective_c
 LASQuery *query = [LASQuery queryWithClassName:@"GameScore"];